Queen Margaret College (Glasgow)

 Queen Margaret College was a women-only higher education institution based in North Park House in Kelvinside, Glasgow, Scotland.

+Originating from a series of lectures suggested by Jessie Campbell, The institution existed from its initial formation in 1877 as an association for higher education, before then becoming an independent college in 1883.
+The college merged and became a part of the University of Glasgow in 1892, retaining some functions until its closure in 1935.

 History

-The idea of a college arose as the result of English literature lectures for women that were suggested by Janet "Jessie" Campbell to Professor John Nichol of the University of Glasgow.
-The Glasgow Association for the Higher Education of Women was established, as women were not at the time permitted to study at Scottish universities.
-The first secretary of the College was Janet Anne Galloway.
+The college originated from a series of English literature lectures for women that were suggested by Janet "Jessie" Campbell to Professor John Nichol of the University of Glasgow.
+The suggestion had been made at a dinner party in 1868, having been influenced by developments in England occurring at Cambridge.
+In 1863, Cambridge had become the first higher education institution in England to open its entrance exams to women.

+The first series of lectures were held at the Corporation Galleries on Sauchiehall Street.
+The lecture series would lead to a public meeting in 1877 to establish the Glasgow Association for the Higher Education of Women, which was presided over by Principal John Caird.
+This meeting also appointed Princess Louise as their honorary president, and Jessie Campbell as vice president.

+The first secretary of the association and later the college was Janet Anne Galloway.

-The College was named for Queen Margaret of Scotland, and at the time was the only such college in the country.
-North Park House, built between 1869 and 1871 for John and Matthew Bell, owners of the Glasgow Pottery, was purchased by Isabella Elder, a local philanthropist and wife of the shipbuilder John Elder, to house the College, which moved into the premises adjacent to the University's Botanic Gardens in 1883.
+In 1883, the association became a college for women in Glasgow, and was named after Queen Margaret of Scotland.
+The college purchased North Park House, which was built between 1869 and 1871 for John and Matthew Bell, owners of the Glasgow Pottery.
+The purchase was done with the assistance of Isabella Elder who donated £12,000 to the college.
+The college moved into the premises adjacent to the university's Botanic Gardens on 3 November 1884.

+The college appointed Princess Louise as their honorary president, and in 1888, Queen Victoria visited the college.

-A proposal to provide medical courses for women was made in 1889 with the financial backing of Mrs Isabella Elder.
+A proposal to provide medical courses for women was made in 1889 with the financial backing of Elder.
 A formal motion was adopted at the Annual General Meeting of the college on 28 April 1890 Classes in the study of medicine commenced for 13 students in the winter session of 1890/1891.

 A new Medical Hall was built in 1895, designed by John Keppie with input by Charles Rennie Mackintosh.
 The funding for the erection of this purpose-built facility came from the Bellahouston Trust which had been established for charitable, religious and educational purposes in the city.
 Keppie and Mackintosh's building was formally opened on 18 November 1895 by Rev. John Caird, Principal of the University of Glasgow.